-If you look on google, there are several different companies such as Checkatrade, MyBuilder, Myjobquote that all promise you the best tradesmen around – but is that true?
+If you look on Google, there are several different companies such as Checkatrade, MyBuilder, and Myjobquote that all promise you the best tradesmen around – but is that true?

 I'm sure they have a lot of good tradesmen and tradeswomen but are they the best?

 Let's take a look at the first one – MyBuilder, they have a straightforward trade sign up which is a bit worrying as all tradesmen need to do is complete the MyBuilders trade application form which consists of